-15.03 INITIAL AND RETURN TRANSPORTATION TO REMOTE SITES
+15.03 Initial and return transportation to remote sites:

-- (a) Employees directed or dispatched to work sites located beyond a radius where daily commuting allowance under 15.02(b) would apply shall be paid travel allowance for initial travel and transportation to the project and return subject to the conditions in (b) below, based upon a radius from the cities of Edmonton or Calgary or other hiring hall location, as applicable, as follows: - (i) up to 200 kilometers \$77.00 each way (effective May 3/09 \$84 each way); - (ii) 200 kilometers to 300 kilometers \$110.00 each way (effective May 3/09 \$120 each way); - (iii) 300 kilometers to 375 kilometers, and the Empress area \$132.00 each way (effective May 3/09 \$144 each way); - (iv) over 375 kilometers to 475 kilometers \$198.00 each way (effective May 3/09 \$216 each way), or actual airfare if suitable proof of air transport is provided to the employer. - (v) over 475 kilometers as mutually agreed between the parties to this Agreement to a maximum of \$303.00 each way (effective May 3/09 \$330 each way) or air fare inclusive of taxes in the event this is the most practical method of accessing the project/jobsite. - (b) When transportation is provided by the employer by way of air, bus, or other acceptable surface transportation, prior to the commencement and following the conclusion of a work cycle (being scheduled days of work for which there is no more than a one day of rest scheduled within consecutive scheduled days), an employee, at the time of dispatch, will be allowed to elect to use the such employer provided transportation or to receive collective agreement initial/return/rotation allowances.
-Buses must comply with Article 15.02 (c).
+- (a) Employees directed or dispatched to work sites located beyond a radius where daily commuting allowance under 15.02(b) would apply shall be paid travel allowance for initial travel and transportation to the project and return subject to the conditions in (b) below, based upon a radius from the cities of Edmonton or Calgary or other hiring hall location, as applicable, as follows: - (i) up to 200 kilometers \$84.00 each way; - (ii) 200 kilometers to 300 kilometers \$120.00 each way;

+- (iii) 300 kilometers to 375 kilometers, and the Empress area \$144.00; - (iv) over 375 kilometers to 475 kilometers \$216.00 each way, or actual airfare if suitable proof of air transport is provided to the employer. - (v) over 475 kilometers as mutually agreed between the parties to this Agreement to a maximum of \$330.00 each way or air fare inclusive of taxes in the event this is the most practical method of accessing the project/jobsite. - (vi) The Initial and Return Transportation Allowances set out herein shall be subject to review in January 2013 and January 2014.
+In the event that there is an adjustment in the vehicle allowance, pursuant to article 15.02(b)(i) for 2013 and / or 2014, each allowance amount shall be adjusted by the same percentage adjustment as the vehicle allowance adjustment, effective the first pay period following May 1st of the respective year.
+For example, if for 2013, the vehicle allowance is increased by 4%, each allowance shall be increased by 4%, rounded to the nearest dollar, and effective on the first pay period following the 1st of May, 2013. - (b) When transportation is provided by the employer by way of air, bus, or other acceptable surface transportation, prior to the commencement and following the conclusion of a work cycle (being scheduled days of work for which there is no more than a one day of rest scheduled within consecutive scheduled days), an employee, at the time of dispatch, will be allowed to elect to use the such employer provided transportation or to receive collective agreement initial/return/rotation allowances.
+Buses must comply with Article 15.02 (c). - An employee who has elected collective agreement initial/return/rotation allowances will no longer be paid any such payments not yet received if transportation is established and the employee elects to use it.
+Such an employee will not be required to return payments received to that point. - An employee who has elected collective agreement initial/return/rotation allowances and who is found using employer provided transportation will become disentitled to further collective agreement initial/return/rotation allowances, as one consequence. - If a person who elects collective agreement initial/return/rotation allowances uses employer provided transportation for his initial trip that person will not receive the initial allowance payment.
+This circumstance will not be a violation as discussed in the previous point.